Payment Fraud Index: Australia 2026

 91% of Australians do not believe senior business leaders adequately understand how modern payment fraud occurs.

 This is a structural risk.
 Where leadership underestimates the sophistication of current fraud methods, investment in detection and verification controls tends to lag the threat.
+Even the perception of an awareness gap can be a risk, with employees less likely to question anomalous or urgent payment requests.

 Only 25% of Australians feel comfortable questioning a suspicious payment request from a senior executive.